 JEE Advanced 2020 Exam Centre The JEE Advanced 2020 will be conducted at the exam centre in 161 cities for 2020.
 During the registration process, the candidate has to choose 5 exam centres from an IIT zone.
 Once allotted, the candidate cannot change their exam centre.
 The candidate also has to appear at the exam centre as per mentioned reporting time.

 Syllabus for JEE Advanced entrance examination The syllabus is based on 4 subjects.
 They are Physics, Chemistry, Mathematics and AAT.
-It is based on 11th and 12th standard exam syllabus.
+It is based on the 11th and 12th standard exam syllabus.
 Majorly, Physics has Mechanic electricity and Magnetism, Modern physics, Thermal physics and Optics.
-Chemistry has the different states atomic structure, chemical kinetics, acids, alkanes, alkenes and alkynes, chemical reactions and the nutrients of the food.
+Chemistry has different states atomic structure, chemical kinetics, acids, alkanes, alkenes and alkynes, chemical reactions and the nutrients of the food.
 Mathematics has algebra calculus, vector geometry and trigonometry.
 AAT has freehand drawing, three-dimensional perception and architectural awareness.

-How to prepare for JEE Advanced 2020 Preparation for the entrance examination is a crucial part of the success and getting admission to the best colleges in India.
+How to prepare for JEE Advanced 2020 Preparation for the entrance examination is a crucial part of success and getting admission to the best colleges in India.
 It is very important to know your syllabus well and know the distribution of marks for the same.
 Try to give as many mock tests and practice previous years papers as possible.
 Revision should be done till the last minute will help in attempting with confidence.
 For the student, it must work on a planning study from as many resources as possible and appear the exam.

 Want to practice the various subjects in Joint Entrance Exam?
 Start practice test.